jll63/yomm2/reference/define_method.md

 Add a definition to a method.

-Locate a method with the same name, with a signature compatible with `function-parameter-list`, and add the definition to the method's list of definitions.
+Locate a method with the same name, with a signature compatible with `method-parameter-list`, and add the definition to the method's list of definitions.
 The method must exist and must be unique. `return-type` must be covariant with the method's return type. `return-type` may be `auto`.

-The types of the arguments are _not_ marked with `virtual_`.
+The types of the arguments must _not_ be decorated with `virtual_`.

 Inside the block, a function pointer named `next` points to the next most specific definition, if one exists, and it is unique.
 Otherwise, `next` points